Summer FAQs

 We offer multiple session options, each designed to meet the needs of your camper’s age group.
 We offer:

-• Two 10 day sessions for our youngest campers to experience a taste of Greene
+• Two 3-night sessions for our youngest campers to get a taste of Greene

 • Garin Greene Trip to Israel for current 10th Graders